 + PRO: Vibrant nightlife and entertainment in Polish cities

 In Polish cities, there's a range of cultural events including art exhibitions, concerts, talks, food events and film and music festivals.
 Museums and galleries are also plentiful.

-There are also many outdoor activities which are easily accessed during the summer months, such as windsurfing, kayaking, hiking in the mountains, camping, going to the seaside and bike riding.
+There are also many outdoor activities that are easily accessed during the summer months, such as windsurfing, kayaking, hiking in the mountains, camping, going to the beach and bike riding.

 - CON: Long working hours and high pressure in the workplace

 Poles work hard and spend long hours at the office.
 Whether this will be expected depends on the culture of one's company and the nature of one's role.
 There is a lot of competition for steady, well-salaried employment and this can lead, on occasion, to strained and suspicious relations in the workplace.

 No matter how much a person may love the cold and snow, the short winter days and large amount of time spent indoors can cause anxiety.
 In a bad year, the winter can last six months, and Poles often cite this as a reason for emigrating.

 - CON: The language barrier

 Though it’s not difficult to find English speakers, they may be rarer to come across outside major cities.
 Older Poles are also less likely to speak English, so learning some Polish may be necessary.
 Unfortunately, many English-speaking expats find Polish to be a difficult language to learn.
 That said, Poles tend to be highly appreciative of efforts to learn their language, so learning the basics will go a long way in earning local respect.